UD's Academic VDI

 4. Type in your University username and password (the same credentials you use to access Porches) and click Login.

-5. When prompted with the screen below, complete 2FA authentication by entering one of the following options in the “Next Code” field and clicking Login:
+If you are prompted with the following screen, enter one of the following options in the Enter your next code field and click Login:

 • Type phone1 to send a verification phone call to your primary device.